system76/tech-docs/src/models/kudu6/internal-overview.md

 ![Internal Components](./img/components-highlighted.webp)

-- Fan connectors are highlighted in orange
 - Webcam/microphone connector is highlighted in cyan
-- Speaker connectors are highlighted in solid yellow
-- Touchpad connector is highlighted in white
+- LCD panel connector is highlighted in pink
-- Wireless card is highlighted in blue
 - DC-in power connector is highlighted in red
+- BIOS flash chip (U51) is highlighted in black
+- Fan connectors are highlighted in orange
 - RAM is highlighted in dotted green
+- M.2 SSDs are highlighted in dotted yellow
+- Wireless card is highlighted in blue
-- BIOS flash chip (U51) is highlighted in black
+- Touchpad connector is highlighted in white
+- Speaker connectors are highlighted in solid yellow
 - CMOS battery is highlighted in solid green
-- M.2 SSDs are highlighted in dashed yellow
-- LCD panel connector is highlighted in pink

 ## Under-keyboard components and connectors: